ngthtuvp2005/ngthtuvp2005/README.md

 - 👋 Hi, I’m @ngthtuvp2005
-- 👀 I’m interested in rhythms games and coding.
+- 👀 I’m interested in rhythm games and coding.
 - 🌱 I’m currently learning java and python.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: Link facebook https://www.facebook.com/profile.php?id=100082992725730